|

 is changing.
 New blood testing methods are available and

-there is increased interest in men's ageing among medical
+is increased interest in men's ageing among medical

 researchers.
 In fact, so much attention is being focused on